Marlon Brando: 1970–1979: Career resurgence and acclaim

 Evans told Coppola that he had been thinking of Brando for the part two years earlier, and Puzo had imagined Brando in the part when he wrote the novel and had actually written to him about the part, so Coppola and Evans narrowed it down to Brando.
-(Ironically, Olivier would compete with Brando for the Best Actor Oscar for his part in Sleuth.
+(Coincidentally, Olivier would compete with Brando for the Best Actor Oscar for his part in Sleuth.
 He bested Brando at the 1972 New York Film Critics Circle Awards.)
 Albert S. Ruddy, whom Paramount assigned to produce the film, agreed with the choice of Brando.
-However, Paramount studio executives were opposed to casting Brando due to his reputation for difficulty and his long string of box office flops.
+However, Paramount studio executives were opposed to casting Brando, due to his reputation for difficulty and his long string of box office flops.
 Brando also had One-Eyed Jacks working against him, a troubled production that lost money for Paramount when it was released in 1961.
-Paramount Pictures President Stanley Jaffe told an exasperated Coppola, "As long as I'm president of this studio, Marlon Brando will not be in this picture, and I will no longer allow you to discuss it."
+Paramount Pictures President Stanley Jaffe told an exasperated Coppola "As long as I'm president of this studio, Marlon Brando will not be in this picture, and I will no longer allow you to discuss it."

-Jaffe eventually set three conditions for the casting of Brando: That he would have to take a fee far below what he typically received; he'd have to agree to accept financial responsibility for any production delays his behavior cost; and he had to submit to a screen test.
+Jaffe eventually set three conditions for the casting of Brando: That he would have to take a fee far below what he typically received; he would have to agree to accept financial responsibility for any production delays his behavior cost; and he had to submit to a screen test.
 Coppola convinced Brando to do a videotaped "make-up" test, in which Brando did his own makeup (he used cotton balls to simulate the character's puffed cheeks).
 Coppola had feared Brando might be too young to play the Don, but was electrified by the actor's characterization as the head of a crime family.
 Even so, he had to fight the studio in order to cast the temperamental actor.
 Brando had doubts himself, stating in his autobiography, "I had never played an Italian before, and I didn't think I could do it successfully."
 Eventually, Charles Bluhdorn, the president of Paramount parent Gulf+Western, was won over to letting Brando have the role; when he saw the screen test, he asked in amazement, "What are we watching?
 Who is this old guinea?"
 Brando was signed for a low fee of $50,000, but in his contract, he was given a percentage of the gross on a sliding scale: 1% of the gross for each $10 million over a $10 million threshold, up to 5% if the picture exceeded $60 million.
-According to Evans, Brando sold back his points in the picture for $100,000, as he was in dire need of funds.
+According to Evans, Brando sold back his points in the picture for $100,000 because he was in dire need of funds.
 "That $100,000 cost him $11 million," Evans claimed.